 DoorDash Image Requirements

-DoorDash is more specific about different image types: item photos, logos, and header/carousel images.
+DoorDash is more specific about different image types: item photos, logos, and header or carousel images.
 This matters because a food photo that works for an item may not be right for a header or logo slot.

 DoorDash item photos